Let’s face it. There’s a lot to be stressed about these days.

 - Narrowing of blood vessels (high blood pressure)

 All of these are important if you need to escape a bear.
-You breathe rapidly to get burst of oxygen to run away.
+You breathe rapidly to get a burst of oxygen to run away.
 Your heart beats fast to avoid muscle fatigue.

 But there’s a big problem.
 There aren’t any bears to run away from.
 Instead, it’s stress from: